 I’ve been to one previous poetry reading at Sappho’s, in May this year.
 On that occasion Rhyll McMaster and the open-mikers read from just inside the shop, to an audience spread comfortably on the verandah and courtyard in the balmy evening, enjoying warm drinks and tapas.
 Tuesday night was a bit different, bitterly cold (by Sydney standards) with rain pelting down.
 We arrived early enough to claim the sole remaining indoor table, opting for dryness and comparative comfort behind the microphone rather than huddling in the chilly and dripping plastic-roofed and -sided balcony with good sight lines.
 The courtyard was completely out of the question.
 When the Talent arrived, they were given tables in the semi-exposed area, tables that we had rejected because they were awash.

 It speaks volumes for the pulling power of these poets that the space, though small, was crowded.
-Adamson and Johnson were an excellent double bill, lots of river water and birds from two continents.
-The two stand-out poems for me were Johnson’s ‘Marco Polo‘ (the link, which needs Flash, has DJ reading this poem and two others) and Adamson’s ‘The Kingfisher’s Soul‘ (this also needs Flash), which he told us he’d written in response to his wife asking why he never wrote any love poems: it is indeed an achingly personal love poem.
+Adamson and Johnston were an excellent double bill, lots of river water and birds from two continents.
+The two stand-out poems for me were Johnston’s ‘Marco Polo‘ (the link, which needs Flash, has DJ reading this poem and two others) and Adamson’s ‘The Kingfisher’s Soul‘ (this also needs Flash), which he told us he’d written in response to his wife asking why he never wrote any love poems: it is indeed an achingly personal love poem.

-Adamson, Johnson and their small entourage departed – presumably to a warmer, drier, better fed place – before the open mic, along with enough others to create the impression that all who were left were the open mikers and their pals: ‘And now, ladies and gentlemen, the Dregs of the Evening’.
+Adamson, Johnston and their small entourage departed – presumably to a warmer, drier, better fed place – before the open mic, along with enough others to create the impression that all who were left were the open mikers and their pals: ‘And now, ladies and gentlemen, the Dregs of the Evening’.
 But we soldiered on, reading one poem each.
 There was a long piece in terza rima that I couldn’t quite hear, a pantoum, a sharp witty observation on cockatoos, a tribute to Francis Webb, and to conclude the evening next month’s featured poet Eileen Chong gave us Mary Wollstoncraft addressing her unborn daughter, praying that one day her fingers would close around a pen.
 And somewhere in there I read a sonnet about snoring.
 To polite applause.
 Come to think of it, even the most excellent poems of the evening received only polite applause.
 Given the weather, that was about all that could be expected.

 Penguin Plays Rough had a very different feel.
 It was my second time there as well, but my first at the new venue.
 The front section of an old warehouse has been curtained off from what I assume is the living space further back.
 The heavy red curtains lend a suitably theatrical atmosphere to the chequered lino floor, cosily ill-assorted couches and armchairs around the walls, and wooden podium with iconic red chair and standard lamp.
 By the time we arrived all but one of the sears were taken, and no mercy was shown to our elder status.
 We found a place on the lino.
 (At the first break in proceedings when we stood up to stretch our legs, I was shocked to discover a pack of young people moving in to claim the space we were relinquishing – behind us, in the tiny space between the front door and the first heavy curtain, they had been standing three deep, envying us our vantage point.)